Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains: Introduction

 \section{Introduction}

-Biological neural networks work in continuous time, without a clock, and with (apparently) imprecise and noisy neurons \cite{KandelAl21}.
+Biological neural networks work in continuous time, without a clock, and with (apparently) imprecise and noisy neurons \citep{KandelAl21}.
 It is thus not obvious how memories can be stably represented at all.
 Nonetheless, biological neural networks appear to have impressive storage capacity and the ability to control muscles with high temporal precision.
-Understanding this better is of interest in its own right, and it may give ideas for designing future neuromorphic hardware \cite{PaugamMoisyBohte12,IndiveriLiu15,GrimaldiAl23,RubinoAl23}.
+Understanding this better is of interest in its own right, and it may give ideas for designing future neuromorphic hardware \citep{IndiveriLiu15,KudithipudiAl25}.

-It is an old idea that memories can be encoded as stable attractors of the network dynamics \cite{Amit89,PoucetSave05,RamsauerAl21}.
-The classical Hopfield networks \cite{Hopfield82} works with point attractors, and cyclic attractors have been proposed for representing repetitive biological behaviors such as breathing, running, or flying \cite{Eliasmith05}.
-A~related concept from the literature are polychronous groups of neurons as observed by Izhikevich \cite{Izhikevich06}.

-We also note that many studies of neural dynamics (of continuous-time recurrent networks) have focused on networks in which the weights are randomly assigned (i.e., not learned or precomputed), and this setting has been observed to promote chaotic behavior \cite{BanerjeeAl08}.
+A related different question is to what degree spiking neural networks can work with precisely timed spikes (rather than just with firing rates), cf.\ \cite{VanRullenAl05}.
+Polychronous groups of neurons have been observed in recurrent networks by \cite{Izhikevich06} and more general patterns (motifs) with precisely timed firings have been identified by \cite{GrimaldiAl23}.
+In fact, most recent work with spiking neural networks relies (implicitly or explicitly) on precisely timed spikes, cf.\ \cite{PaugamMoisyBohte12,ComsaAl22} and also \cite{Neff2015}.
+However, it is not clear if recurrent networks can autonomously operate with precisely timed spikes, i.e., when the network is not kept in synchrony by and with external stimuli, cf.\ \cite{BanerjeeAl08} and~\cite{LajoieAl13}.

-In this paper, we consider an extreme version of memorization, viz., the stable memorization of arbitrary spike trains as in \figref{fig:SpikeTrain}, with exact relative timing of all spikes of all neurons in the network.
+In this paper, we consider an extreme version of memorization in recurrent networks, viz., the stable memorization of entire scores of spike trains as in \figref{fig:SpikeTrain}, with exact relative timing of all spikes of all neurons in the network.
 Our main result is the empirical observation that, with suitable qualifications, this is indeed possible: in some range of parameters, for any random score of spike trains, there exist synaptic weights (with probability close to one) such that the network can autonomously reproduce all these spikes (with accurate relative timing), even in the presence of substantial disturbances.
 To the best of our knowledge, this has not been demonstrated (and not even suggested) before.

-Whether such spike-level temporal precision is used in biological neural networks remains to be seen.
-In any case, the mathematical possibility (which we demonstrate in this paper) does seem to open interesting perspectives for neuromorphic engineering.

-For technical convenience, we will formulate the memorization problem in terms of cyclic attractors, but this formulation is not essential.